 Operating as a regional partnership with our members–Charlotte, DeSoto, Manatee, and Sarasota counties–we work collectively to ensure adequate water supplies for an ever-growing population of more than 900,000 people in our region.
-We develop, recover, and store water that we supply to our members wholesale at the lowest possible cost.
-They, in turn, provide water to their customers.
+We supply treated drinking water to our members, that in turn, provide water to their customers.

 Every day we supply an average of 25 million gallons of water to our members.
-This water, skimmed from the Peace River, is treated at our main facility located on the Peace River in DeSoto County near Fort Ogden.
-This facility treats up to 48 million gallons per day (mgd) and has been withdrawing water from the river since 1980.
-Treated water is then injected into an aquifer, which acts as a natural underground storage tank, and is then recovered as needed.
-This process, known as aquifer storage and recovery (ASR), is an ideal method for meeting our seasonal water demands.
-It allows us to withdraw water during “wet” months, and then store for use during “dry” periods when river levels are low.
+Our water supply is withdrawn from the Peace River and treated at our main facility located on the Peace River in DeSoto County near Fort Ogden.
+This facility treats up to 51 million gallons per day (mgd).
+Storage consists of 6.6 billion gallon reservoir system and an aquifer storage and recovery (ASR) system that allows us to withdraw water during “wet” months, and then store for use during “dry” periods when river flows are low.

 Our Board of Directors is comprised of one representative from each member county.
 Each board member is a county commissioner elected to serve on his or her Board of County Commissioners.

 Our staff and consultants include engineers, hydrologists, scientists, ecologists and professionally licensed water plant operators who use advanced, scientific methods to manage our water supply and delivery system.

 The next Board Meeting and Public Workshop will be held at the Lakewood Ranch Town Hall on Wednesday, October 4, 2017, beginning at 9:30 AM in Manatee County.
 (More Details)